 Spending Quality Time With Memorable Wine at Raymond Vineyards

-Thanks to awesome wine expert Dave of The Napa Wine Project, Tom and I heard about the innovative and modern Raymond Winery in Napa Valley and got to partake in a blending experience for the day, which was one of the most fun activities I have ever done on a wine trip.
+Tom and I recently learned about the innovative and modern Raymond Vineyards winery and tasting room in Napa Valley and got to partake in a blending experience for the day, which was one of the most fun activities I have ever done on a wine trip.

 To read about Tom’s and my experience being wine “mad scientists” at Raymond Winery, read my article about it on Dave’s Travel Corner – I am in fact drinking a glass from the vintage I created right now.
-And for those of you who want the end to the article now, yes…yes…turns out I am quite a wine-blending genius.
+And for those of you who want the end to the article now, yes…yes…it turns out I am quite a wine-blending genius. 😉

 To hear more about Raymond Vineyards itself, read on.